Leonard Ornstein: Career

 In 1909, Ornstein became a lecturer in theoretical physics at the University of Groningen.
 In 1914, he succeeded Peter Debye as Professor of Theoretical Physics at Utrecht University.
 In 1920, he became Director of the Utrecht Physical Institute and extended his research interests to experimental subjects.
 His precision measurements concerning intensities of spectral lines brought the Physical Laboratory in the international limelight.

-Ornstein is also remembered for the Ornstein–Zernike equation (named after himself and Frits Zernike) concerning correlation functions, and the Ornstein–Uhlenbeck process (named after Ornstein and George Uhlenbeck), a stochastic process.
+With Frits Zernike, Ornstein introduced in 1914 the integral relation now known as the Ornstein–Zernike equation.
+Developed while studying density fluctuations near the critical point of a fluid, the equation separates the total correlation between particles into a direct correlation and indirect correlations transmitted through other particles; it subsequently became a basic framework of equilibrium liquid-state theory.

+In 1930, Ornstein and George Uhlenbeck developed a theory of Brownian motion that explicitly treated the velocity of a particle subject to friction.
+They derived the probability distributions of the particle's velocity and displacement and related their treatment to the Fokker–Planck equation.
+Their model became known as the Ornstein–Uhlenbeck process.

 Together with Gilles Holst, Director of the Philips Natuurkundig Laboratorium, Ornstein was the driving force behind establishing the Netherlands Physical Society in 1921.
 From 1939 until November 1940, he was chairman of this society.
 From 1918 until 1922, he was chairman of the Dutch Zionist Society.
 In 1929, he became a member of the Royal Netherlands Academy of Arts and Sciences.